ashchuk/rtklib_and_python_experiments/README.md

 # RTKLib and Python experiments

 There is pilot project what uses RTKLib postprocessing, Google Maps JS API and Python.
 Tested on Ubuntu 14.04.
+Used NV08C-CSM receiver and NVS BINR raw data format.

 ### What used?